IQEngine/IQEngine/README.md

 We have several feature flags currently in use.
 Their purposes are as follows:

-* `useIQEngineOutReach`: When true this flag shows IQ Engine outreach links, specifically the Discord and the link to sign up for the monthly IQ Engine email.
+* `useIQEngineOutReach`: When true this flag shows IQEngine outreach links, specifically the Discord and the link to sign up for the monthly IQEngine email.
 This is true as default.

 * `useAPIDatasources`: When true this flag allows the use and display of API data sources in the RepoBrowser component.
 This is true as default.

-* `displayIQEngineGitHub`: When true this flag shows the link for the IQ Engine GitHub repo.
+* `displayIQEngineGitHub`: When true this flag shows the link for the IQEngine GitHub repo.
 This is true as default.

-* `displayInternalBranding`: When true this flag displays an additional logo for customers using IQ Engine.
+* `displayInternalBranding`: When true this flag displays an additional logo for customers using IQEngine.
 This is false as default.

 * `bypassLandingPage`: Skips the landing page meant for www.iqengine.org